software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 17
 >
+> Read the GitHub's documentation on [Licensing a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
+Then, choose a license for your repository and place the license text in a file named `LICENSE` at the root folder of your repository (the same for that has the `pom.xml` file).
+If you don't have a strong opinion on the license, you can consider the [MIT](https://choosealicense.com/licenses/mit/) license.
+>
+> Add a "License" subheading to the `README.md` file and under that the chosen license name and the link to the `LICENSE` file in the GitHub repository.
+As a reference, you can take a look how the license is specified in the React project's [README.md](https://github.com/facebook/react/blob/main/README.md) file.

+{: .important-title }

+> Exercise 18
+>
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.

 {: .important-title }

-> Exercise 18
+> Exercise 19
 >
 > Deploy the final version of the application to Render and make sure that the application works properly in the production environment.

-{: .important-title }

-> Exercise 19
->
-> Read the GitHub's documentation on [Licensing a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
-Then, choose a license for your repository and place the license text in a file named `LICENSE` at the root folder of your repository (the same for that has the `pom.xml` file).
-If you don't have a strong opinion on the license, you can consider the [MIT](https://choosealicense.com/licenses/mit/) license.
->
-> Add a "License" subheading to the `README.md` file and under that the chosen license name and the link to the `LICENSE` file in the GitHub repository.
-As a reference, you can take a look how the license is specefied in the React project's [README.md](https://github.com/facebook/react/blob/main/README.md) file.

 ## Peer review